-The Transportation Facilities Plan (TFP) serves as the city’s 12-year, intermediate-range, transportation planning document.
-It includes high-priority projects from long-range plans (such as the Downtown Transportation Plan Update, Transit Master Plan and Ped-Bike Plan) and projects that address emerging needs and opportunities.
+The Transportation Facilities Plan is the city’s 12-year, intermediate-range, transportation planning document.
+It includes high-priority projects from long-range plans (such as the Downtown Transportation Plan Update, the Transit Master Plan and the Ped-Bike Plan) and projects that address emerging needs and opportunities.
 See below for additional background information on the TFP.

-It serves as the basis for the city’s Impact Fee Program.
-The roadway and intersection capacity projects adopted in the TFP are used to calculate impact fees charged to new land use developments.
-The fees cover a portion of the costs to increase transportation system capacity needed to serve the demand generated by new developments (information on impact fees).
+- Serves as the basis for the city’s Impact Fee Program.
+Roadway and intersection capacity projects adopted in the TFP are used to calculate impact fees charged for new developments.
+The impact fees cover a portion of the costs to increase transportation system capacity needed to serve the demand generated by new developments (information on impact fees).

-An environmental review is conducted in conjunction with each TFP update.
-The environmental review considers potential, cumulative impacts to the citywide transportation system and other elements of the environment that may occur due to 12 years of projected land use growth and the implementation of the projects identified in the TFP.
+- Includes an environmental review in conjunction with each update.
+The review considers potential, cumulative impacts to the city's transportation system and other aspects of the environment that may occur during the 12 years covered by the plan.